 Shioda: Actually, I had another curator name in the last competition, but I wasn't selected.
 Looking back now, it was my first experience at that time, and I think that I didn't really know what to do.
 I was arbitrarily thinking that I wouldn't hear anymore if that happened.
 So, this time, I thought that this was the first and last time that we could hear from Nakano and make a proposal on this stage together.
 After all these things, I am really happy to be able to exhibit in Venice this time.
 Mr. Nakano called me early in the morning (laughs).

 ――Do you think this plan will move forward until the opening of the exhibition next year?

 Nakano: That's right.
 Maybe there is a change.
 Of course, we take care of the core, but after all, There are many things you don't understand.
 This is certainly the case this time, no matter how much the model is made and simulated, it can change in the process of realization.
 I talked a lot today, but I think there are things that can only be understood by seeing the actual exhibition.
 That's why I'd be glad if everyone could see it on the spot.

 --Thank you for your time today.

-Nakano: Well then, Chiharu-san, I will contact you soon.
+Nakano: Then, Chiharu-san, I will contact you soon.

 Shioda: Yes (laughs).
 Thank you.

-<Recruitment of key> We will use your key for the Biennale.
+<Recruiting keys> We will use your keys for Biennale work.
 Chiharu Shioda